-Each year, the PeaceGame brings together the leading minds in national security policy, international affairs, academia, business, and media to “game out” peaceful resolutions to serious conflicts.
-In so doing, the PeaceGame seeks to redefine how we think about conflict resolution and the possibility of peace.
+Each year, the FP PeaceGame brings together leading minds across national security policy, international affairs, academia, business, and civil society to “game out” peaceful resolutions to serious conflicts.
+In so doing, FP PeaceGames seek to redefine how we think about conflict resolution and the possibility of peace.

 In the words of His Excellency Bernardino León, Director General of the Emirates Diplomatic Academy: “The Future Diplomats PeaceGame serves as a powerful tool for helping trainee diplomats to understand the potential of diplomacy for maintaining peace.
 It was also a great opportunity for participants from around the world to form lasting bonds with their peers from other countries.”